 A day of skiing at Hunter mountain with Donnie is always fun – but since we do it so often, I was doubtful that this one would qualify as an adventure.
 The day however, had its own surprises and an adventure it indeed became.
 Let me explain…

-Donnie and I have been friends since I was a teenager, and he taught me to parallel ski back at Big Vanilla (a tiny, upside down ski resort in Woodridge NY) on a USY trip in the 1970s.
+Donnie and I have been friends since I was a teenager, when he taught me to parallel ski back at Big Vanilla (a tiny, upside down ski resort in Woodridge NY) on a USY trip in the 1970s.
 We have shared ski houses and have thousands of runs together at Killington, Gore, Hunter and many other mountains.
-Now that we’re both retired we’ve rekindled that old friendship and spend time together and with each other’s families on outings in the city, lakes and ski mountains.
+Now that we’re both retired we’ve rekindled that old friendship, spending time together and with each other’s families on outings in the city, lakes and ski mountains.
 Don helped me to complete the Howie Ski awards (more on that in another post) for the last three years and we arranged to get together on Friday for my first ski of 2025.

 After a nice dinner and over-nighting at his summer place in Coxsackie, we made our way (a little later than normal) to the slopes at Hunter.
 We gathered our gear and got outdoors pretty quickly, making our way to the Kaatskill flyer detachable lift to begin our first run.